Prepare Your Business for the Corporate Sustainability Reporting Directive

-From January 1, 2024, the CSRD will be applicable to businesses that are currently under the jurisdiction of the Non-Financial Reporting Directive (NFRD), before extending its scope to include large companies from January 1, 2025.
-Companies will have to submit reports if their workforce exceeds 250 employees and their financial status meets either of the two thresholds: assets surpassing €20 million or revenue exceeding €40 million.
+From January 1, 2024, the CSRD will apply to businesses that are currently under the jurisdiction of the Non-Financial Reporting Directive (NFRD), before extending its scope to include large companies from January 1, 2025.
+Companies will have to submit reports if their workforce exceeds 250 employees and their financial status meets either of the two thresholds:

 Plan and establish your double materiality assessment.

-One of the main differences of the CSRD from current legislation is the requirement of a materiality analysis using a double materiality approach.
+One of the main differences between the CSRD from current legislation is the requirement of a materiality analysis using a double materiality approach.
 The double materiality approach consists of businesses publicly disclosing both their own impact on people and the environment and how sustainability issues affect their business.
 The assessment must cover all levels of your value chain meaning each stakeholder must be evaluated considering impacts on business operations in the short, medium and long term.

 Get to grips with EU Sustainability Reporting Standards (ESRS)